Welcome to The Appledore Residents Association

 The Appledore Residents Association's aims are to enhance and optimise the quality of life for Appledore residents, local people working together for our local community.
 The Appledore Residents Association committee meets on a monthly basis, there are two Members' meetings in June and November and an AGM in March each year.
 Members of the committee attend the Northam Town Council's planning meetings twice a month and the full Council meetings every month, also other meetings, hearings relating to the local neighbourhood plan, local plan etc.

-Please note that the ARA will not be holding any public meetings during 2020; the committee meetings are held monthly virtually.
-The minutes of the AGM held on 2 March 2020 are now available on line.
+Please note that the ARA will not be holding any public meetings until Government guidelines allow us to do so; the committee meetings are held monthly virtually.